Application and Simulation of Computerized Adaptive Tests Through the Package catsim: Package architecture

 \code{MaxInfoSelector} selects \(i_{t+1}\) as the item that maximizes information gain, that is, to select \(\argmax_{i \in N} I_i(\hat\theta_t)\).
 This method guarantees faster decrease of standard error.
 However, it has been shown to have drawbacks, like causing overexposure of few items in the item bank while ignoring items with smaller information values.

 \code{AStratifiedSelector}, \code{MaxInfoStratificationSelector}, \code{AStratifiedBBlockingSelector} and \code{MaxInfoBBlockingSelector} are classified \citep{georgiadou_review_2007} as stratification methods.
-In the first one, the item bank is sorted in ascending order according to the items discrimination parameter and then separated into \(K\) strata (\(K\) being the test size), each stratum containing gradually higher average discrimination.
-The \(\\alpha\)-stratified selector then selects the first non-administered item from stratum \(k\), in which \(k\) represents the position in the test of the current item the examinee is being presented.
-The second method separates items in strata according to their maximum \(I(\theta)\) value.
-The last two are variants in which item difficulty is guaranteed to have a distribution close to uniform among the \(K\) strata, after the discovery that there is a positive correlation between \(a\) and \(b\) \citep{chang_-stratified_2001}.
+In the \code{AStratifiedSelector} selector, the item bank is sorted in ascending order according to the items discrimination parameter and then separated into \(K\) strata (\(K\) being the test size), each stratum containing gradually higher average discrimination.
+The \(\\alpha\)-stratified selector then selects the first non-administered item from stratum \(k\), in which \(k\) represents the position in the test of the current item the examinee is being presented. \code{MaxInfoStratificationSelector} separates items in strata according to their maximum \(I(\theta)\) value. \code{AStratifiedBBlockingSelector} and \code{MaxInfoBBlockingSelector} are variants in which item difficulty is guaranteed to have a distribution close to uniform among the \(K\) strata, after the discovery that there is a positive correlation between \(a\) and \(b\) \citep{chang_-stratified_2001}.

-\code{RandomSelector}, \code{RandomesqueSelector} and \code{The54321Selector} are methods that apply randomness to item selection.
-The first one selects items randomly from the item bank; the second selects an item randomly from the \(n\) most informative items at that step of the test, \(n\) being a user-defined variable.
-The last method also selects between the \(n\) most informative items, but at each new item that is selected, \(n=n-1\), guaranteeing that more informative items are selected as the test progresses.
+\code{RandomSelector}, \code{RandomesqueSelector} and \code{The54321Selector} are methods that apply randomness to item selection. \code{RandomSelector} selects items randomly from the item bank; \code{RandomesqueSelector} selects an item randomly from the \(n\) most informative items at that step of the test, \(n\) being a user-defined variable. \code{The54321Selector} also selects between the \(n\) most informative items, but at each new item that is selected, \(n=n-1\), guaranteeing that more informative items are selected as the test progresses.

 \code{LinearSelector} is a selector that mimics a linear test, that is, item indices are predefined and all examinees are presented the same items.
 This method is useful for the simulation of an ordinary paper and pencil test.